 From 2000-2007, he served as senior pastor of Church of the Shepherd in St. Charles where he led the congregation through relocation that increased worship from 450 to 1,200 in worship attendance.
 Prior to that, Farr started Grace UMC in Lee’s Summit in 1990 and Hope Church in Lone Jack, a daughter congregation of Grace, in 1998.
 Farr was ordained deacon in 1983 and elder in 1987 after attending seminary at Perkins School of Theology, where he served student appointments of Celeste, White Rock and Kinston charge and as student associate at Wesley UMC in Greenville, Texas.

 As a writer, he has co-authored several books with Kay Kotan and published by Abingdon Press, including: Renovate or Die – 10 Ways to Focus Your Church in Mission (2011), Get Their Name- Grow Your Church by Building New Relationships (2013), 10 Prescriptions for a Healthy Church (2015), The Necessary Nine (2015).
 His latest book, Obvious Wisdom was published by Market Square Publishing in 2018.
+He has contributed chapters to Understanding Your Call (2018), Missio Dei and the United States: Toward a Faithful United Methodist Witness (2018) and Where Do We Go From Here?: Honest Responses From Twenty-Four United Methodist Leaders (2019).

 Farr has also had the opportunity to share learning across the connection through the Healthy Church Initiative, School of Congregational Development, Path One and South Central Jurisdiction new church planting trainings.
 Bob helped form Route 122, a transformational church network and is a regular guest speaker across the connection.

 He is a certified Fire Chaplain through Global Board of Higher Education and Ministry.
 Farr’s passion for the global church has taken him to India, Mexico, South Korea, Russia, South Africa, China, Haiti and Mozambique.
-For the past five years, he and his wife have helped support Nhachengue UMC in southern Mozambique, including the drilling of a deep water well.
-He and Susan have been married since 1979 and have two adult children and two grandchildren.
+For the past six years, he and his wife have helped support Nhachengue UMC in southern Mozambique, including the drilling of a deep water well.
+He and Susan have been married since 1979 and have two adult children and four grandchildren.